hydephp/ui-kit/docs/documentation.md

-# Hyde UI Kit - Documentation
+# HydePHP UI Kit - Documentation

 The HydePHP UI Kit is a collection of minimalistic and un-opinionated TailwindCSS components for Laravel Blade, indented to be used with HydePHP.
 Note that these components may require CSS classes not present in the bundled app.css